Skip to content

 And when it doesn't.

 Video sessions aren't magic.
 They work brilliantly for some goals and badly for others.
-We'll be straight with you at intake — and offer home visits or in-clinic if telehealth isn't the right fit.
+We'll be straight with you at intake.
+We offer home visits or in-clinic if telehealth isn't the right fit.

 Works brilliantly for